-But please do not cannibalize your company’s Diversity and Inclusion budget to do it, Because what you are doing is not allyship to the queer community.
+But please do not cannibalize your company’s Diversity and Inclusion budget to do it, because what you are doing is not allyship to the queer community.

-Your willingness to slap your logo in 36 inch high letters onto a rainbow background and literally parade it on a sparkling float down a congested throughfare does not advance the LGBT rights movement.
+Your willingness to slap your logo in massive letters onto a rainbow background, then parade it on a sparkling float down a congested thoroughfare, does not advance the LGBT rights movement.
 What it does is advertise for you.
-Your company is looking for a relatively immediate monetary return on this investment.
-It’s a fantastic way to spend your marketing dollars.
-It is not a way to spend your D&I budget, and doing so takes precious resources away from programs you could run to actually promote diversity and inclusion in your company and in your industry.

 What did your company do the Monday after that happened?

 Did your managers make an effort to ask their LGBT direct reports how they were doing?

 And don’t nurse off your D&I budget for a dog and pony show at the Pride parade.

-By the same token, do not use your D&I budget for rainbow shirts, hats, and other promotional memorabilia strategically distributed in the month of June.
+Do not use your D&I budget for rainbow shirts, hats, and other promotional memorabilia strategically distributed in the month of June.

 Mobilize, not when your marginalized employees and customers are happy, but when they are sad.
 It is in these moments that there is a wrong to be made right.

 Stop showing up to the birthday parties.
 Start showing up to the funerals.